-

 Applications of Lie Groups to Differential Equations

 I recently completed a summer project on applications of lie groups to differential equations under the supervision of Jason D. Lotay.
-You could find the report here.
+You can find the report here.
+I have given a talk on the topic using these slides.

 -